Product Gifting vs. Product Seeding:

 Step 3: Create an Unboxing-Worthy Package

 The physical experience is your first piece of content.
-Brands that ship products in plain poly mailers with a printed invoice get exactly the coverage that warrants.
+Brands that ship product gifting packages in plain poly mailers with a printed invoice get exactly the coverage that warrants.
 Consider:

 - Custom tissue paper, branded inserts, and a handwritten note